-- Competitors are to report to Workplace Safety site at assigned time. - Competitors will be given an orientation to the activity and a booklet to be completed and handed in by end of 3-hour time slot. - Competitors will be escorted in groups by a Provincial Technical Committee (PTC) member to each competition site; however, competitors will complete this activity individually. - Competitors will observe 4 competitions, predetermined by the Provincial Technical Committee (PTC).
-The competitions selected will be revealed at the time of the activity orientation. - Competitors will observe the competition and collect information which they will use to provide written answers to a series of questions found on the Hazard Control worksheet. - Competitors will observe, listen, take notes, and ask questions (their own questions) to gather information on hazard control. - Competitors will use booklets to record both initial information gathered (notes, lists, diagrams, etc.), as well as final responses to questions. - Competitors will have 3 hours to complete this activity.
-(2.5 hours for data collection while touring the 4 competition sites and 30 minutes to compile their findings into a booklet provided by the committee). - When collecting information on hazard control, competitors will be expected to use a combination of observing and asking questions, always respectful of the fact that a competition is going on, and that distractions to the contest competitors will not be permitted. - Note: Competitors are not allowed into competition areas
+- Competitors are to report to Workplace Safety site at assigned time. - Competitors will be given an orientation to the activity and a booklet to be completed and handed in by end of 3-hour time slot. - Competitors will be escorted in groups by a Provincial Technical Committee (PTC) member to each competition site; however, competitors will complete this activity individually.

+- Competitors will observe 4 competitions, predetermined by the Provincial Technical Committee (PTC).
+The competitions selected will be revealed at the time of the activity orientation. - Competitors will observe the competition and collect information which they will use to provide written answers to a series of questions found on the Hazard Control worksheet. - Competitors will observe, listen, take notes, and ask questions (to their escort only) to gather information on hazard control. - Competitors will use booklets to record both initial information gathered (notes, lists, diagrams, etc.), as well as final responses to questions. - Competitors will have 3 hours to complete this activity.
+(2.5 hours for data collection while touring the 4 competition sites and 30 minutes to compile their findings into a booklet provided by the committee). - When collecting information on hazard control, competitors will be expected to use a combination of observing and asking questions (to their escort), always respectful of the fact that a competition is going on, and that distractions to the contest competitors will not be permitted. - Note: Competitors are not allowed into competition areas or to engage with people in the competition area.
+All questions are to be directed to your respective escort.